prog4biol/pfb2019/README.md

 ```
 > Each value can be saved in a new variable to use later.

-The values can be retrieved an used directly.
+The values can be retrieved and used directly.
 ```python
 >>> codons = [ 'atg' , 'aaa' , 'agg' ]
 >>> print(codons[0])